 Some Key Points:

-1. When you are last to act, you have more information than your opponents
+- When you’re last to act, you have more information than your opponents.

-2. Position also gives you more bluff equity than your out of position opponents
+- Position also gives you more bluff equity than your out of position opponents.

-3. Acting last allows you to maximize your equity by more accurately sizing your value bets
+- Acting last allows you to maximize your equity by more accurately sizing your value bets.

-4. Lastly, being last to act allows you to manipulate pot-sizes in your favor
+- Lastly, being last to act allows you to manipulate pot sizes in your favor.

 Position Alter Opening Ranges

-The key point is that when we open in early position, we have more opponents yet to act than when we open in late position.
-Therefore, while at the risk of sounding repetitive, we need to hammer in the fact that the earlier position we are in, the tighter we should be playing.
+The key point here is that when we open-raise in early position, we have more opponents left to act than when we open-raise in late position.
+Therefore, while at the risk of sounding repetitive, we need to hammer in the fact that the earlier position we’re in, the tighter we should be playing.
 As we move to later positions, we can open up our ranges.
 This all has to do with the key points discussed above.

-For example, if a good regular opens UTG, then top pair, weak kicker (TPWK) is a much less attractive holding for a pre-flop caller on the flop than if the regular opened the BTN.
+For example, if a good regular open-raises UTG, then top pair, weak kicker (TPWK), is a much less attractive holding for a pre-flop caller on the flop than if the regular opened the BTN.
 Why is this?
 The regular will have a much stronger opening range pre-flop UTG than on the BTN.